Alex Maskey: Political career

+Speakership

 With the restoration of the Northern Ireland Assembly at Stormont, Maskey was elected Speaker on 11 January 2020.

 On 23 September 2021, he announced that he would not seek re-election at the 2022 Assembly election.
 In a letter to Sinn Féin parties, he said it had been an "honour" to represent communities, adding "There is a lot of work left to do before the next assembly election and that is where my focus will be until then."
 In response, party leader and Deputy First Minister Michelle O'Neill said Maskey had been "a ferocious champion of the rights of communities within the Assembly, in Belfast City Council and on the ground".
 She added that he "was imprisoned without trial, faced down sustained threats and attacks by British state forces and their loyalist surrogates and was almost killed in an attack at his home which left him with permanent injuries."

+He continued to serve as speaker despite not being an MLA following the 2022 election because the DUP refused to participate in the election of a new speaker.
+After leaving the post of speaker, in early 2024, he reportedly "retire[d] from frontline politics".

 Personal life

 Maskey and his wife, Liz McKee have been married since 1981.
-They have two sons, Niall and Sean, and a granddaughter, Tierna.
+They have two sons.

 On 25 December 2005, Maskey suffered a heart attack while with his family.
 Several weeks later he appeared on BBC Radio Ulster to talk about his health.